-Dish Network reportedly spoke to Deutsche Telekom about possible T-Mobile mergerAlex Wagner - Deputy Managing Editor, News Desk
+Dish Network reportedly spoke to Deutsche Telekom about possible T-Mobile mergerAlex Wagner - Editorial Director of News and Content

 The big T-Mobile merger news of the moment may be the carrier's deal with MetroPCS, but a new rumor claims that T-Mobile's name could soon be attached to another company in another possible merger.
 Sources speaking to Bloomberg claim that Dish Network Chairman Charlie Ergen has approached T-Mobile parent company Deutsche Telekom about a potential Dish-T-Mo merger.
 Ergen's proposal, which is described as "informal," was reportedly made before Deutsche Telekom recently improved its bid for MetroPCS.
 The tipsters claim that Deutsche Telekom may consider Ergen's offer once the T-Mobile-MetroPCS deal closes, but only after DT is able to verify that it can't do a deal with Sprint.